jscancella/bagging/README.md

 ## Documentation
 We strive to have great documentation!
 Thus this file follows recommendations from https://www.divio.com/blog/documentation/ Editors and grammar aficionados are welcome and encouraged to edit this content to make it even better!
-See "Helping Contribute" below.
+See `Helping Contribute` below.

 ### Explanation
 #### What is a "bag"?